arras-energy/gridlabd-old/docs/Subcommand/Shell.md

 # Description

 The `shell` subcommand opens a shell in the GridLAB-D environment.
-This can be used to run Python with the active python `venv` used for GridLAB-D.
+This can be used to run Python with the active python `venv` used for GridLAB-D, or to create a new Python virtual environment in which gridlabd can be run.

 The following environment variables are set in the shell environment: